 I commonly see athletes diligently completing rehab exercises as their form of strength training, believing them to be an ‘insurance policy’ against future injuries.
 Unfortunately, these exercises do not provide enough stimulus over time to increase the capacity of the body to handle more stress, thus failing to decrease injury risk.
 This is where, at some point, rehab exercises need to transition to—or be performed concurrently with—a structured strength and conditioning plan.
 By adding load and new stimulus, the body’s capacity improves and injury risk declines.

-Error #2: Athletes Avoiding Heavy Lifting
+Error #2: Avoiding heavy lifting

 One of the most common myths within the endurance world is that athletes should avoid lifting heavy weights.
 Despite significant scientific evidence to support heavy lifting, endurance athletes continue to worry about gaining too much muscle and the perceived negative performance consequences that come with it.
 The reality is that, when performed appropriately, heavy strength training can increase strength without size.
 Heavy strength training not only bolsters the structural elements of the body (bones, joints, tendons, and connective tissues), but it also increases an athlete’s ‘physiological headroom.’
-This means that, at a given pace or power output, the stronger athlete who has been including heavy strength training in their plan will operate at a lesser percentage of their max than the weaker athlete who has avoided heavy weights.
+This means that, at a given pace or power output, the stronger athlete, who has been including heavy strength training in their plan, will operate at a lesser percentage of their max than the weaker athlete who has avoided heavy weights.
 In addition, heavy and explosive strength training is associated with increased running and cycling economy, and provides the basis for an improved capacity for surges and sprints throughout a race.

 Like any other form of training, heavy strength training needs to be progressed slowly and methodically.
 It would be ill-advised to start lifting heavy weights at the onset of a new program.
 However, athletes that have been completing three sets of twenty repetitions with the same weight year-after-year should consider progressing towards heavier loads and lower repetitions.

-Error #3: Athletes Avoiding Power Exercises
+Error #3: Avoiding power exercises

-Even more than heavy lifting, power training—which includes jumping, plyometrics, and explosive weight lifting—is likely the least understood but most essential training component of endurance sport.
+Even more than heavy lifting, power training—which includes jumping, plyometrics, and explosive weight lifting—is likely the least understood but most essential training component of a strength training program for endurance athletes.
 Like heavy lifting, training to be more explosive seems counterintuitive to success within the context of endurance competition.
 However, especially for runners, power training increases tendon stiffness, which allows for greater storage and release of elastic energy.
 This means that for every step, the best runners have more efficient tendons, and can therefore use less muscular effort on the run.
 It is not uncommon to see a runner’s VO2max—a measure of aerobic power—go down as they age, even though their running times are improving.
 Despite age-related declines in aerobic output, the athlete can still improve performance by increasing efficiency of the muscles, tendons, and connective tissues in the body with the implementation of smart training methods.

 Another interesting feature of increasing strength and power is that a stronger athlete has the potential to apply the same or greater amounts of force in less time than an athlete who is less strong.
 This increase in force produced in less time can theoretically prevent muscles from occluding (accumulation of blood via blockage of blood vessels) and will allow for more time during the movement cycle for the muscles to recover, and therefore delay markers of fatigue.